JustinDudley/alg-slice-flip-and-widen/README.txt

 THERE EXIST AT LEAST 2 BRANCHES OF THIS PROJECT IN git

+**** NOTE:  THE TWO FILES WITH 1 MILLION AND 5 MILLION ALGS HAVE BEEN MOVED TO Alg_Slice_And_Widen_daddy (actually, to a folder within that folder).
+**** ALSO:  I had to destroy two commits to get rid of the record of those huge files and allow git to push to GitHub.
+Hopefully nothing important was lost.
+Pretty sure I'm okay.

 Copy a list of algs from StickerSolve into the file "alg_list_input.txt"
   - The program is built to handle StickerSolve algs with the following qualities:
       - they have face turns only
-      - They do not rotate the core (since I didn't know StickerSolve could do that!)
+      - They do not rotate the core (since I didn't know StickerSolve could do that -- and also, it doesn't do it reliably)
       - They swap either two edge pieces or two corner pieces, and they belong to 1 of the 6 DO6 groups as far as their treatment of centers
 Run the program
 Look at the output file for a list of newly generated algs